Rostlab/bindadjust/README.md

 ### Usage

 ```
+usage: bindViz.py [-h] -p PREDSDIR -t TRUES -o OUTDIR [-lm LIGANDMAP]
+                  [-lt LIGANDTYPE] [-c CUTOFF] [-res RESOLUTION] [-fpr FPR]
+                  [-s]

+This tool visualizes binding residue on the 3D structure of proteins.
+Make
+sure PyMol is installed on your system.

+optional arguments:
+  -h, --help            show this help message and exit
+  -p PREDSDIR, --predsdir PREDSDIR
+                        directory containing predictions in specific format,
+                        see sample file.
+If your predictions are not available
+                        in this specific format.
+Please use the functions
+                        directly.
+  -t TRUES, --trues TRUES
+                        file containing known binding residues, see sample
+                        file.
+If your true values are not available in this
+                        specific format.
+Please use the functions directly.
+  -o OUTDIR, --outdir OUTDIR
+                        output directory for visualizations
+  -lm LIGANDMAP, --ligandmap LIGANDMAP
+                        ligand map, maps UniProt sequences to PBD structures.
+                        If no map is provided, stored map will be used.
+  -lt LIGANDTYPE, --ligandtype LIGANDTYPE
+                        ligand type to analyse, options are: small, metal and
+                        nuclear
+  -c CUTOFF, --cutoff CUTOFF
+                        cutoff used when converting float binding
+                        probabilities to binary predictions
+  -res RESOLUTION, --resolution RESOLUTION
+                        resolution of the render, number of pixels for height
+                        and width, always a square
+  -fpr FPR, --fpr FPR   frames per rotation - number of frames generated for
+                        one full rotation of the protein, more frames lead to
+                        longer render times
+  -s, --spectrum        visualize probabilities as continous color spectrum
+                        instead of binary predictions

 usage: main.py [-h] -o OUTDIR -u UNIPROT -lm LIGANDMAP -p PREDSDIR -t TRUES
                [-th THRESHOLD] [-fps FPS] [-d DISTANCEMAP] [-v] [-s] [-r]